 - Colours: Sand, Aqua, Chalk, Charcoal

-The Google Nest Hub is like a 7-inch tablet with stand and speaker built-in that offers a visual display to control your smart home world and display content.
+The Google Nest Hub is like a 7-inch tablet with stand and speaker built-in that offers a visual display to control your smart home world and display content, like the 10-inch Nest Hub Max.
 Google Assistant is integrated so you can communicate with the power of voice, action your commands via the touchscreen, or combine both.

 Its design is simple and elegant with a premium finish that blends into a home environment perfectly.
 The soft-to-touch premium coating on the rear is just like that of the Nest Thermostat E.

-Hub's small form factor – significantly smaller than the 2018 Amazon Echo Show but larger than the Echo Show 5 – makes it ideal as a night-stand style device, or a kitchen-bound product.
+Hub's small form factor – significantly smaller than the Nest Hub Max and a little smaller than the Amazon Echo Show 8 but larger than the Echo Show 5 – makes it ideal as a night-stand style device, or a kitchen-bound product.
 We've used ours in both the kitchen and the bedroom (which kind of makes us want two now).

-The option to have Google Photos as the home screen display means the Nest Hub can act as an excellent digital photo album too, which is a nice touch – especially if positioned in a bedroom.
+The option to have Google Photos as the home screen display means the Nest Hub can act as an excellent digital photo album too, which works well – especially if positioned in a bedroom.
 The Echo Show allows for this feature too, if you use Amazon Prime Photos.

-The Nest Hub is always wired into a plug socket so it isn't a portable device and not to be thought of as a tablet: rather it's a control point for all your smart home goodies.
+The Nest Hub is always wired into a plug socket so it isn't a portable device and not to be thought of as a tablet: rather it's a control point for all your smart home goodies, just like its larger sibling the Nest Hub Max.
 The power port sits at the rear, within the material covered speaker stand, keeping it out of the way.

 There's a microphone off switch directly to the rear of the display too in order to cease the Hub from listening.
 As there's no built-in camera there's no privacy concern from that point of view.
-In the same breath that also means no video calls like Facebook Portal, Echo Show or the Nest Hub Max that is due out later this year.
+In the same breath that also means no video calls like Facebook Portal, Echo Show or the Nest Hub Max.
 We didn't find ourselves wanting a camera but those who regularly make video calls might see it as an omission.